MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-work-with-vat.md

 ---
-title: How to work With VAT on Sales and Purchases
+title: How to work With VAT on Sales and Purchases | Microsoft Docs
-description: This topic describes the various ways of working with VAT both manually and with automatic setup, to help you meet country specific regulations.
+description: This topic describes how perform tasks such as correcting posted VATIn EU countries/regions, every sales and purchase transaction is subject to VAT calculations.
+This topic describes how.
 author: bholtorf
+ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, sales, purchases ms.search.form: 118, 130, 142, 459, 460, 525
+ms.search.keywords: VAT, sales, purchases, ms.date: 04/01/2021
-ms.date: 06/16/2021
 ms.author: bholtorf
-ms.openlocfilehash: ed3cbe00aac1faf920df6954ee1694bdabce9835
+ms.openlocfilehash: ec880df940816b68a9b6f8a82098985471720984
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "8133791"
+ms.locfileid: "5781563"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with VAT on Sales and Purchases
 If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT automatically on sales and purchase documents.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).

 There are, however, some VAT-related tasks that you can do manually.
-For example, you might need to correct a posted amount if you discover that a supplier uses a different rounding method.
+For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

 > [!TIP]
 > You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate VAT registration numbers and other company information when you create or update documents.
 For more information, see [Validate VAT Registration Numbers](finance-how-validate-vat-registration-number.md).

 ## <a name="calculating-and-displaying-vat-amounts-in-sales-and-purchase-documents"></a>Calculating and Displaying VAT Amounts in Sales and Purchase Documents
-You can calculate and display VAT amounts in sales and purchase documents differently, depending on the type of customer or supplier that you are dealing with.
-You can also override the calculated VAT amount to match the VAT amount calculated by your supplier on a given transaction.
+You can calculate and display VAT amounts in sales and purchase documents differently, depending on the type of customer or vendor that you are dealing with.
+You can also override the calculated VAT amount to match the VAT amount calculated by your vendor on a given transaction.

 ### <a name="unit-price-and-line-amount-includingexcluding-vat-on-sales-documents"></a>Unit Price and Line Amount Including/Excluding VAT on Sales Documents
 When you choose an item number in the **No.** field on a sales document, [!INCLUDE[prod_short](includes/prod_short.md)] fills in the **Unit Price** field.
 The unit price comes from either the **Item** card or the item prices allowed for the item and customer. [!INCLUDE[prod_short](includes/prod_short.md)]calculates the **Line Amount** when you enter a quantity for the line.